More information

 • After submitting my application: When will I be informed whether I will be invited for interviews?

-Specific instructions regarding the contents of the Admission Panel interview will be sent to the candidate together with the interview invitation.
+Specific instructions regarding the contents of the Admission Committee interview will be sent to the candidate together with the interview invitation.
 Invited candidates will receive a scheduled time and a link to connect to our videoconferencing system.

 Open all answers

-PhD Spring Selection 2024
+PhD Summer Selection 2024

 submit by